Editor's Note: This story originally appeared on NewRetirement.

 Early Retirement Health Care: If you retire before age 65, funding health care before you become eligible for Medicare can be expensive.
 Explore “9 Ways to Cover Your Health Costs for an Early Retirement.”

 Medicare: You are sorely mistaken if you think Medicare will pay for everything.
-According to Fidelity, a 65-year-old couple retiring in 2021 will need an estimated $300,000 to cover health care costs in retirement.
+According to Fidelity, a 65-year-old couple who retired in 2021 would need an estimated $300,000 to cover health care costs in retirement.

 Long-Term Care: Not everyone will require long-term care, but everyone needs a plan for how to pay for it if they do need it.
 Here are 10 alternatives to long-term care insurance.